inducer/loopy/doc/tutorial.rst

     ...
     ---------------------------------------------------------------------------
     DEPENDENCIES: (use loopy.show_dependency_graph to visualize)
-    insn : transpose
+    stmt : transpose
     ---------------------------------------------------------------------------

 These dependencies are in a ``dependent : prerequisite`` format that should be familiar if you have previously dealt with Makefiles.
 For larger kernels, these dependency lists can become quite verbose, and there is an increasing risk that required dependencies are missed.
-To help catch these, loopy can also show an instruction dependency graph, using :func:`loopy.show_dependency_graph`:
+To help catch these, loopy can also show an statement dependency graph, using :func:`loopy.show_dependency_graph`:

 .. image:: images/dep-graph-incorrect.svg